View frequently asked questions and guidance about the COVID-19 vaccine for Cancer Center patients.

 Please check in with the nurses' station on the unit prior to entering the patient's room each time you visit the patient.
 You may be asked to wear additional personal protective equipment (PPE).
 Once you are in the patient's room, stay there for the entire visit, except to use the public restroom.

-At this time, visitor and patient access to cafeterias and gift shops is no longer resticted.
+At this time, visitor and patient access to cafeterias and gift shops is no longer restricted.
 Lounges on the inpatient units are closed.

 Leaving the Hospital

 Once your visit is over, please exit the hospital immediately.
-Please do not remove your mask until you are in your car or off hospital grounds.
+Please do not remove your mask until you are outside the building.

 - Jul | 7 | 2020